ronnymarca81/adecco/README.md

 Also if your project will require authentication like passwords or usernames, this is a good section to include the credentials.

 To access to the application at the first time:
 1. Go to [http://localhost:3000/register](http://localhost:3000/register) or clic on register link in the login page.
+Puedes cambiar aca y que diga register en vez de login??

 ![register](https://github.com/ronnymarca81/adecco/assets/107527808/edf851b8-7387-4e6e-84bc-52307f359542)